Shoaib-Akther-Asif/Quick-Dish-Detection/README.md

 # Quick-Dish-Detection | Image Recognition

 An end-to-end image classification project covering data collection, preprocessing, model training, deployment, and API integration.

-The model is capable of classifying **25 different types of food** with high accuracy.
+Leveraging a dataset of over 5000 images, this project utilizes advanced image recognition techniques to classify and detect 25 distinct food categories with high accuracy.

 ## 🍽️ Food Categories
 The model can recognize the following food items: